techiediaries/techiediaries/_posts/2020/angular-9/testing/2018-11-14-jasmine-unit-testing-angular-9-tutorial.md

 You can find more CLI options from the official [docs](https://jasmine.github.io/setup/nodejs.html).

-## Understanding Jasmine
+## Understanding Jasmine for Angular 9 Developers

-In this section we'll learn about the basic elements of Jasmine testing such as suites, specs, expectations, matchers and spies etc.
+In this section we'll learn about the basic elements of Jasmine testing such as suites, specs, expectations, matchers and spies etc. before we can see them by example in Angular 9.

 In your project's folder run the following command to initialize a new Node module: